Dangerous Goods Regulations are Heating Up – Clarifying Lithium Batteries

 What items containing lithium batteries are acceptable to ship?

 Common items such as laptops, mobile phones and digital cameras are usually under the maximum.
 Items that are ok to take as an on-board luggage are fine to send with us but if you’re unsure it’s always safest to check with your local Pack & Send store.
+Note we can no longer send power banks.

 How can I check my device’s watt-hours?